MET-OM/dnora/README.md

 # ![logo](https://user-images.githubusercontent.com/67804784/145466261-f50dbc27-f242-4db0-8d99-e23d0bd0dbbc.png)

-Welcome to dnora verion 2!
+Welcome to dnora version 2!
 The new documentation is still ongoing.

 You can find the origin dnora in the branch 'main'.
 Please not that it is no longer mainained.